 Onion, 1 pc, skin on, cut in quarters

 Garlic, 2 cloves, skin on, and crushed

 then turn heat down and simmer for 15 minutes.
 Discard solids and keep sauce in a jar.
-You can reduce it to the consistency of a glaze at any time (in this recipe I reduce it to a thin glaze, simmering it down until it coats the back of a spoon, but still drips as a thin ribbon).
+In this recipe I reduce it to a thin glaze, simmering it down until it coats the back of a spoon, but still drips as a thin ribbon.

 For the cauliflower puree (from Thomas Keller's "The French Laundry Cookbook", in which it evolves into a Panna Cotta), in a small pot place:

 Cauliflower florets from half a piece, about 250 gr

 Water, about 500ml (or 1 and 1/2 cup), you do not want too much water.
 You want it just below the surface of the florets.

 When the water starts to boil, turn heat down and simmer for about 20 minutes.
 The cauliflower should have broken down to small pieces, and the water should be almost gone.
 Add:

 Heavy cream, 200 ml (1 cup roughly, slightly less)